g4eml/Langstone/README.md

 ./install.sh
 ```

-The initial build can take between 45 minutes and one hour, however it does not need any user input, so go and make a cup of coffee and keep an eye on the touchscreen.
+The initial build can take some time, however it does not need any user input, so go and make a cup of coffee and keep an eye on the touchscreen.
 When the build is finished the Pi will reboot and start-up with the Langstone Transceiver